 Other great places in the area: Hong Kong Museum of History, Hong Kong Space Museum

-Hong Kong Itinerary Day 2 – Hong Kong Island
+Day 2 of Weekend in Hong Kong Itinerary: Hong Kong Island

 Central was the de facto capital of Hong Kong during British rule, and the legacy still lives on.
 Today it is the prime Central Business District (CBD), and it is also a symbol of affluence and status.
 Central is where there is a biggest cluster of colonial architecture.
 Old colonial buildings juxtaposed with modern skyscrapers with glass windows coexisting next to each other is not uncommon.